bobbyowolabi/bobbyowolabi.github.io/_drafts/mac-terminal-novel-profile-in-iterm2.md

 published: true
 ---

-Some people like the default Matrix black white green profile scheme.
+Some people like the Matrix black white green profile scheme.
 ![image](/img/CMatrix.png)

 Or maybe some just like the standard black and white.